Quintom fields from chiral K-essence cosmology

-Note that Eqs.~(\ref{eqn2})-(\ref{eqn8}) represent the general framework; however, we will particularize to the case $\rm {\cal G}=\xi$, therefore obtaining the standard chiral Einstein field equations
+Note that Equations~(\ref{eqn2})-(\ref{eqn8}) represent the general framework; however, we will particularize to the case $ {\cal G}=\xi$, therefore obtaining the standard chiral Einstein field equations

-Now, if we consider that $\rm M^{ab}$ is a constant matrix we obtain
+Now, if~we consider that $M^{ab}$ is a constant matrix, we obtain

-These results can be employed to consider a two-field cosmological model: a {\bf quin}tessence and a phan{\bf tom} field; with their corresponding scalar potentials.
-Setting $\rm M^{ab}(\phi_c)=m^{ab}$ as a constant matrix, in (\ref{accion}), we get
+All of the aforementioned results can be employed to consider a two-field cosmological model: a {\bf quin}tessence and a phan{\bf tom} field, with their corresponding scalar potentials.
+Setting $M^{ab}(\phi_c)=m^{ab}$ as a constant matrix, in~(\ref{accion}), we obtain